revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 Seeds sown a long time ago are bearing fruit

-They will find you, be prepared for when that happens You cannot defaeat them by tactics and might, only by overriding their wills
+They will find you, be prepared for when that happens You cannot defeat them by tactics and might, only by overriding their wills Lookout for hardship, hand of the gods, hidden/obscured identity Must find "the last will of gotha", messages left in this valley that can explain the rest Prepare your mind and body